-- Good communication is an essential and this includes for residents, family and staff members. - Provide information sessions and education on measures required for staff members and assign someone to do these.
+Good communication is essential for residents, family and staff members.

+Provide information sessions and education on measures required for staff members and assign someone to do these.

 5.8 Support services for staff and residents

 The effect on staff and residents during outbreak events should not be underestimated especially where the mortality rate is high.
 Every effort should be made to support those who are impacted by outbreak events.